 CONNECTED COMMUNITIES RECOVERY PROGRAM

-The Connected Communities Recovery Program, a comprehensive support initiative created to serve individuals navigating Substance Use Disorder (SUD) and Opioid Use Disorder (OUD) across New Castle, Kent, and Sussex Counties.
+The Connected Communities Recovery Program, a comprehensive support initiative created to serve individuals navigating Substance Use Disorder (SUD) and Opioid Use Disorder (OUD) in New Castle, Kent, and Sussex Counties.
 While our program is open to all, it is intentionally designed with a culturally responsive approach that centers the unique needs of Black women and girls, ensuring they receive the care, respect, and resources they deserve.

 Substance Use Navigators: Here to Walk With You

-Our Substance Use Navigators provide hands-on, compassionate support to help you find the care you need—without judgment.
+Our Substance Use Navigators provide hands-on, compassionate support to help you find the care you need - without judgment.
 Whether you're looking for treatment, counseling, or just someone to talk to, our Navigators are here to connect you to trusted services and walk alongside you every step of the way.

 How We Support Our Communities